We Asked Women What They Want from Intimacy. Then We Built It.

 Is Nook only for solo use?

 Not at all.
 Nook was specifically designed to work during partnered sex.
-The long handle keeps your hand out of the way so nothing has to pause or rearrange.
-Many customers find this is the first time their pleasure has felt like a natural part of the experience, rather than something separate.
+The long handle keeps your hand out of the way.

 I've never bought anything like this.
 Where do I start?

-Nook is a great first purchase: one button, intuitive shape, and a design that makes targeting easy without any guessing.
-If the vibration feels intense at first, try it over underwear or light fabric to ease in.
-There's no rush and no wrong pace.
+Nook is a great first purchase: one button, intuitive shape, and a design that makes targeting easy.
+If the vibration feels intense at first, try it over underwear or light fabric.

 Will this work for my body during perimenopause?

 This is exactly who Nook was designed for.
-Hormonal changes shift what stimulation feels good and how quickly your body responds.
 Ten modes give you the full range to find what works today.
-We also strongly recommend pairing with a water-based lubricant.
-Loob Daily is our formula made specifically for this.
+Pair with Loob Daily.

 How is Nook different from other clitoral massagers?

-Nook's vibration is localized to the hook only, which means stimulation is precise and targeted, your hand doesn't go numb, and the long handle keeps you comfortable whether you're alone or with a partner.
+Nook's vibration is localized to the hook only, which means stimulation is precise and targeted, your hand doesn't go numb, and the long handle keeps you comfortable.

 What's the price?